redlibrarian/redlibrarian.github.io/_posts/2020-11-15-intellectual-freedom-as-origin.markdown

 as origin, as it does now).

 Similarly, for libraries to be "arsenals of a democratic culture", there has to be a way for ideas to change.
-Use of a library to lead to the kind of well-educated public that ensures democratic health and longevity only works if your theory of IF can encompass intellectual change.
+Use of a library to produce the kind of well-educated public that ensures democratic health and longevity only works if your theory of IF can encompass intellectual change.
 IF as origin can't, because it prejudges every idea - no matter